-I started at iFixit as an editorial staff writer and eventually transitioned to technical writing.
-A few months later I was promoted to project manager and head of repair guides, where I get to play around with spreadsheets and plan things—my secret calling—but also continue to create awesome repair guides.
+I started at iFixit as an Editorial Staff Writer and eventually transitioned to Technical Writing.
+A few months later I was promoted to Project Manager and Head of Repair Guides, where I get to play around with spreadsheets and plan things—my secret calling—but also continue to create awesome repair guides.

 My love of tech and repair goes back to my adolescent years when I began tinkering with the family computer as a young and naive teenager.
 To this day, I love getting my hands dirty with projects around the house and in the garage, and I'm a strong advocate for the DIY movement.
 In other words, I don't call a guy when something breaks; I am the guy!
 And I always encourage others to pick up some tools and take matters into their own hands.

 Guides I've Contributed To

 Answer to "I need Owner Manual of Jeep Grand Cherokee 1993"eBay! https://www.ebay.com/sch/i.html?_from=R4...

 Answer to "Lawnmower won't start after oil spilled when cap was off"Which side did it tip over on?
 If it tipped over on the air filter side, oil may have gotten into the airbox and clogged the filter.
 Gas or oil may have also gotten into the cylinder and flooded it.
 Remove the spark plug and pull the starter rope a few times to blow out anything in the cylinder.